99ltaylor/community_cadastre/README.md

 ---

-## C: Machine Learning in Jupyter Notebooks to Predict Building Age
+## STEP 3: Machine Learning in Jupyter Notebooks to Predict Building Age
 - For full details run the code, and read the comments in the notebooks.
 - But start off here by downloading the code and running locally:
 <br>